Four Seasons Tree Care Ltd

 Amendments to the contract must be made in writing.

 Any complaints, which may arise from work performed under any contract, arising from acceptance of the estimate or quotation must be made within the period of 7 days from the date of invoice, unless agreed in writing to the contrary.

 We work in line with B.S.
 3998, Recommendations for Tree Work, 2010 unless agreed otherwise with the client.
 The different operations we perform are as described in the British Standard.

-Crown Lifting: removal of lower branches to achieve a vertical clearance above ground level or other surface, stated in metres.
+Crown Lifting: Removal of lower branches to achieve a vertical clearance above ground level or other surface, stated in meters.